yugabyte/yugabyte-db/docs/content/latest/api/redis/_index.md

 ---

 ## Introduction
-YugaByte DB supports an automatically sharded, clustered & elastic Redis-as-a-Database in a Redis driver compatible manner.
+The YEDIS API allows YugaByte DB to become an auto-sharded, clustered & elastic Redis-as-a-Database in a Redis-driver compatible manner.
 A Redis client can connect, send request, and receive result from YugaByte DB.

 ## Data Types
 The following datatypes can be read and written via Redis service.
 All data are on-disk persistent in YugaByte system.<br>